sdrasco/EdgeWalker/README.md

 - [Acknowledgments](#acknowledgments)
 - [Contact](#contact)

-## Introduction

-An **options strangle** is an options strategy where an investor holds a position in both a call and a put with different strike prices but the same expiration date.
-Edge Walker automates the process of finding the most balanced strangles—those with minimal normalized breakeven differences—across multiple stock tickers.
-To improve EdgeWalker's effort to minimize breakeven differences, we allow the call and put to have unequal expiration dates, treating the most recent expiration as the expiration of the strangle.
-You can force matched expiration dates if you like.

 ## Features

 - Fetches options data for a list of stock tickers using the Polygon.io API.